asunapg/scarval/docs/plugins/index.md

 * Some custom rules that prevent certain termination combinations from occurring.

-In order to support  release Chaos Monkey as open source, these proprietary integrations are implemented as *plugins* that aren't released.
-Chaos Monkey ships with no-op implementations of these plugins.
+In order to support  release scarval as open source, these proprietary integrations are implemented as *plugins* that aren't released. scarval ships with no-op implementations of these plugins.

-## Building Chaos Monkey with custom plugins
+## Building scarval with custom plugins

 As an example, let's say you wished to implement a custom [constrainer](Constrainer) for your organization.